 10. Green tea

-Green tea is a great source of antioxidants.
-It will help in the weight loss process.
+Green tea is a great source of antioxidants and helps mom lose weight after birth.

 If you want to lose weight and you cannot exercise right after giving birth, you should have this amazing recipe of a very simple easy to make herbal tea.
 I have lost 40 lbs within 6 months after my both C-section by having just one cup a day.

 Keep healthy snacks at your breastfeeding station or night stand.

 Taking prenatal vitamins are really important until you choose to breastfeed.
 Some essential vitamins that can help you with depression or anxiety and vitamin B complex are one of them.
 Eat food that’s a rich source of vitamins B.

 Calcium, and magnesium are essential vitamins for muscles cramping or bone health.
 Your baby has already been taking his share of nutrition from your body since you conceived and now when you have delivered a healthy baby, he/she needs food from breastmilk thus, you have to eat in order to meet your baby’s food requirements.